johnpower493/Slack-SQL-Cockpit-Local-LLM/README.md

 ### 7) In Slack

-Invite the bot/app to your channel: /invite @DataDistillery
+Invite the bot/app to your channel: /invite @CircularQuery

 Try: /dd top 5 customers by total spend
 Use the Export CSV / 📊 Bar Plot / 📈 Line Plot / 🔍 Insights buttons.